The Program

 PRSN 206 Basic Persian Conversation 3

-PRSN 290 Introduction to Persian Literature in English Translation 3
+PRSN 290 Persian Literatures in Translation 3

-PRSN 450 Religious Traditions in Iran 3
+Religions in Iran 3

 PHIL 516 Islamic Philosophy 3